-Meet the Baker + the Nonnas
+Meet the Nonnas

 Bisnonna Bakeshop is inspired by the mothers, grandmothers, and great-grandmothers that passed down their recipes— and their sweet tooth— from generation to generation.
 We’re proud to honor these women in everything we make.